-Urgent message: While healthcare disparities have been studied in several healthcare sites, it is unclear whether these disparities persist in the urgent care setting.
-This study provides a quality improvement tool to assess whether these disparities persist in an urgent care clinic.
+Urgent message: While healthcare disparities have been studied in several healthcare settings, it is unclear whether they persist in urgent care.
+This study may serve as a quality improvement tool to assess whether these disparities persist in an urgent care clinic.

 Derrick Murcia and Lindsey Fish, MD